-Plumb an 8 injector system in series with the outer injectors receiving fuel first.
+Plumb the 8 injector system in series with the outer injectors receiving fuel first.

-We recommend using a fuel pressure regulator fitted as close to the engine as possible but isolated from engine vibration and heat.
+We recommend using a 4.5 bar fuel pressure regulator fitted as close to the engine as possible but isolated from engine vibration and heat.

 Flushing the fuel system